raspiduino/arduino-shell/README.md

 ## A simple Unix-like shell for your Arduino!
 This is a very simple shell I have wrote for my Arduino, and I want to share it for you.
 If you like, you can give it a try!
 Thanks a lot for that :D If you want to add something new or report a bug, feel free to tell me at raspiduinogit@gmail.com
 ### Support Arduino Uno (ATmega328) or some of the other AVR cpus!
-In the future, it will supports internet with esp8266 and it can be portable with lcd support!
-Hope you like it!
 ## Usuage
 Just download the source, open shell.ino with your Arduino IDE and flash it into your Arduino!
 Or you can also download the pre-compiled .hex file in the releases!
 ## Commands list (currently version 1.0.2 - update 11/7/2020):